How To Brighten Your Smile Quickly

-Although we discussed a few options for teeth whitening, you might still be wondering which one of them, if any, will be effective for your particular situation.
-Here are a few commonly asked questions that may further help you.
+Although our discussion includes a few options for teeth whitening, you might still be wondering which one of them, if any, will be effective for you.

-Unfortunately, no. Only natural surfaces and tooth structure can be whitened.
-Fillings or crowns that you have will not react to whitening products, therefore, making whitening of those particular surfaces ineffective.
+Unfortunately, no. Whitening will only occur on natural surfaces and tooth structure.
+Fillings or crowns that you have will not react to whitening products.
+Therefore, whitening of those particular surfaces is ineffective.
 If you have a visible crown or filling, you may want to talk to your dentist.
 He or she might have other options available for improving your smile.

 It is recommended not to begin the whitening process before age 13.
 This may vary depending on the patient.
 Due to the enlarged pulp chamber in children and young adults, the nerves of the teeth can be very sensitive, and it may not be advisable.

 Why does bleaching create sensitivity?

 Reason #1: Dehydration of the tooth.
 Large amounts and high concentrations of peroxides naturally dehydrate the teeth.
 Dehydration occurs during bleaching.
 The use of an LED or UV light can make the problem much worse and cause even more sensitivity!